redhat-openstack/website/source/uncategorized/deploying-rdo-to-a-virtual-machine-environment-using-rdo-via-instack.html.md

 ### Virtual Host Setup

+These steps will setup your virtual host for a virtual environment for testing the Overcloud deployment.
+For more information about the changes performed, See the [FAQ](https://openstack.redhat.com/Instack_FAQ#What_configuration_changes_does_instack-virt-setup_make_to_the_virt_host.3F).

 1. Make sure you are logged in as the user you created above.

 2. Add export of LIBVIRT_DEFAULT_URI to your bashrc file.